awesome-global-contributions/awesome-global-contributions/README.md

 * [website](https://www.bahmni.org/) | [repo](https://github.com/Bahmni)

 ### ERPNext
 ERPNext is a top-rated Open Source ERP (Enterprise Resource Planning).
-Among other features, it also offer a Healthcare module to manage patient data, appointments, lab tests and more.
+Among other features, it also offers a Healthcare module to manage patient data, appointments, lab tests and more.
 Originally a separate module named smarteCare, it's now integrated in the core itself.

 * rating: 5
 * license: GPL-3.0